Security Best Practices for APIs

-Workato Callable recipes as APIs are a powerful feature that allows access to Workato functionality from other recipes as well as from sources external to Workato.
-But, since recipes can perform operations on your business sytesms, it is important to avoid unauthorized access to them through APIs.
-Following are some recommendations for maintaining security when using APIs:
+Workato API recipes are a powerful feature that allows access to Workato functionality from sources external to Workato.
+But, since recipes can perform operations on your business systems, it is important to avoid unauthorized access to them through APIs.

-1) Treat API tokens like a password.
-They are confidential information that can grant access to your API to anyone who possess them.
-As a best practice, don't distribute them to clients through insecure channels such as email.
-Use a secure messaging system, or a document system such as Dropbox to which both API owner and the intended client have access.
+As a best practice, don't distribute them to clients through insecure channels.
+Use a secure messaging system or a document system to which both the API owner and the intended client have access.

-2) Don't distribute the same API token to multiple persons.
 An API token identifies a client and enables monitoring requests in the API dashboard on a per-client basis.
-If multiple people have the same API key, there is no ready way to determine who is making calls to your API.
+If multiple people have the same API token, there's no reliable way to determine who is making calls to your API.

-5) If a person should no longer have access to APIs (for example, because they are leaving employment), ensure that person's client profile is disabled or deleted in Workato.
+If a person should no longer have access to APIs, such as a terminated employee, ensure that person's client profile is disabled or deleted in Workato.